“It’s Not the Years, It’s the Mileage”: An Indiana Jones Chronology, Part 6 — The Final Years and Appendices

 Late 1957 – ?
 A return to a quieter life, but we’ve been promised one more adventure…

-THIS SPACE WILL BE UPDATED WITH THE RELEASE OF INDIANA JONES 5 IN JULY OF 2020…
+THIS SPACE WILL BE UPDATED WITH THE EVENTS OF INDIANA JONES AND THE DIAL OF DESTINY IN THE NEAR FUTURE

 APPENDIX A: Indiana Jones — Archaeologist